Bank for Savings in the City of New-York: Civil War

+Merger

+The Bank for Savings acquired the New York Savings Bank in August 1963, becoming the New York Bank for Savings.
+The merger allowed the combined bank to open more branches, as savings banks in New York were typically limited to five branches, but savings banks created from the merger of multiple banks were allowed to have as many branches as their predecessors did.
+The New York Bank for Savings was allowed to have 10 branches, and its tenth branch opened in 1966.

 Notable directors

 Among its founders and first directors were Thomas Eddy, William Bayard Jr., DeWitt Clinton, Archibald Gracie, Cadwallader D. Colden, John Pintard, Matthew Clarkson, Peter Augustus Jay and Brockholst Livingston.
 Although many credit Eddy with founding the institution, Bayard served as the bank's first president.
 Other famous directors included Frederic James de Peyster, a prominent soldier and philanthropist; and politician Hamilton Fish, who stepped down from the board when he became U.S. Secretary of State.

 Demise

 It merged with the Buffalo Savings Bank in 1982 and its name was subsequently changed to Goldome.

 It failed in 1991, along with a number of other banks, and is no longer in existence.